 Har-Ber Village Museum

-Har-Ber Village Museum is a pioneer-era village and history museum complete with shopping and a visitor's center.
-Located on the shores of Grand Lake o’ the Cherokees in Grove, visitors can enjoy self-guided tours to experience the area’s history and ecology.
-View antiques, collectibles and reproductions in exhibitions representing the mid-1800s to the early 1900s in the local four-state region (Oklahoma, Arkansas, Missouri and Kansas).
+Visit a unique and scenic pioneer-era village at Har-Ber Village Museum in Grove.
+Located on the shores of Grand Lake O’ The Cherokees, this immersive historical area features cabins, exhibits, antique collections, a gift shop, nature trail, café and visitor center.
+Enjoy self-guided tours to experience the area’s rich history and ecology.
+View antiques, collectibles and reproductions in exhibitions representing the mid-1800s to the early 1900s in Oklahoma, Arkansas, Missouri, and Kansas.

-Several of Har-Ber Village’s historic buildings were relocated to the grounds, including a schoolhouse, jail and 16 log cabins.
-Other log structures were built to house collections and are typical for the 19th century, including a courthouse, bank, stagecoach inn and church, which was built with bricks hand-made before the Civil War.
-Other replicated buildings include a mercantile, jail and hanging gallows, a doctor’s and a dentist’s office, print shop, post office, drug store and more.
+Har-Ber Village’s historic buildings include a schoolhouse, jail and over 30 log cabins and log structures.
+19th century-style log structures house a courthouse, bank, and a stagecoach inn.
+Other replicated buildings include a chapel, mercantile, jail, doctor and dentist offices, print shop, post office, drug store and more.

 Age 63+: $7.50